iyehorova/test-task/README.md

 - The app displays the current time and date in real-time in the top-right corner.

 #### Localization
--The app supports two languages: English and Ukrainian.
+- The app supports two languages: English and Ukrainian.
 The language can be switched by changing the URL (/en or /uk).

 #### Filtering & Search Parameters
 - Products can be filtered by type.
 When a filter is applied, the URL updates with search parameters, and these can be used for sharing or bookmarking the filtered view.